mmikowski/powercss/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mmikowski/powercss/badge.svg?branch=master)](https://coveralls.io/github/mmikowski/powercss?branch=master)

 ## Overview
-Unleash JavaScript to create custom styling for every person that uses your web application.
+Unleash JavaScript to create custom styling for every user of a web application.
 PowerCSS employs merging, caching, compression, and double-buffering to exceed the flexibility - and often the speed - of static CSS files.
 Here is a [presentation][1] of some of the PowerCSS concepts in practice.
 The dedicated website is at [powercss.org][2].

 ## The Goal
 A significant problem with traditional CSS files - whether written by an expert or someone using {less} or Sass - is that they are **not** written at run-time.
 With static CSS, application controlled styling that is responsive to the user's environment is either limited or simply not possible.